achanda/achanda.dev/content/posts/measuring-energy-usage-c.md

        0.000777146 seconds time elapsed
 ```

 This tells me that the `ls` command consumed 0.03 Joules of energy and ran for 0.00078 seconds.
-I needed to get similar data for a C function that moght be surrounded by code that I do not need to measure.
+I needed to get similar data for a C function that might be surrounded by code that I do not need to measure.
 Something like this:

 ```
 start_measurement();